 - 1 teaspoon cream for egg wash (optional)

 - 6-8 tart plums and/or pluots, pitted and sliced (about 1 1/4 pounds or 570g)

 - 1/8 teaspoon cinnamon

 - 1 teaspoon orange (or lemon) zest

 - 1 teaspoon quick tapioca, or a tablespoon of flour (for thickening)

-1 If making a homemade crust, make the dough at least an hour in advance.
+1 Make the dough for the galette: If making a homemade crust, make the dough at least an hour in advance.
 Whisk together the flour, sugar, and salt in a large bowl.
 Add the cubed butter to the dough and use your (clean) hands or a pastry blender to work the butter into the dough until the mixture resembled crumbs, with pieces of butter no bigger than a pea.

 Add the sour cream to the mixture and mix in with a fork.
 Gather the dough into a ball with your hands and flatten into a disk shape.
 Wrap with plastic wrap and chill for at least an hour (it will need chilling to firm up) before rolling out.

-2 In a medium sized bowl, gently toss the plum slices with the sugar, cinnamon, lemon juice, zest, and instant tapioca (or flour).
+2 Toss plum slices with sugar, cinnamon, lemon, instant tapioca: In a medium sized bowl, gently toss the plum slices with the sugar, cinnamon, lemon juice, zest, and instant tapioca (or flour).

 3 Preheat oven to 375°F (190°C).